derekcorreia/WildFyre2022/RULES.md

 A total of 3 completions of the Wild Fyre bank in a ball will light Extra Ball.
 A total of 4 completions of the Wild Fyre bank in a ball will light special on the left return.

+## Top Ejects and Sharpshooter
+Hitting any of the top ejects awards 3,000 points.
+The first time that 1-2-3 ejects are made in a single ball, the player will enter Sharpshooter mode.
+The ball will be forcibly drained and ejected back to the shooter lane.
+Two ejects at the top will be illuminated for 25,000.
+Shooting any eject or hitting any other switch will return the player to regular play.
+The top ejects will be worth 4,000 for the rest of the ball.

 ## Bonus and Bonus Multipliers
 Bonus is earned by hitting any switch and target labeled advance bonus.
 Bonus value is maxed at 30,000 points.